kevinzhuang01/project_leaders_2025/_profiles/ashleyescude.md

   real-time visualizations like bar charts to track progress.
 Drawing form an NSF S-STEM photovoice project, the tracker uses student narratives to foster academic confidence and belonging, addressing retention gaps in underserved communities.
-  The poster will showcase the toolâ€™s interface, a sample output, and its potential to enhance mentoring practices.
+  The poster will showcase the tool’s interface, a sample output, and its potential to enhance mentoring practices.
 academic_interests: I am pursuing a BS, double majoring in Computer Science, and Mathematics with a concentration in Data Science.
 I intend to continue my studies after receiving